1854 (D) Liberty Head Half Eagle - Large D

 Description

-The 1854 (D) Liberty Head Half Eagle - Large D is a Gold Half Eagle produced at the Denver Mint as part of the Liberty Head Half Eagles 1839-1908 series.
-The U.S. Mint produced 56,413 examples.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+The 1854 (D) Liberty Head Half Eagle - Large D is a Gold Half Eagle produced at the Dahlonega Mint as part of the Liberty Head Half Eagles 1839-1908 series.
+With a mintage of 56,413, this is a scarce issue — ranked 4th of 6 mint variants by mintage, with 16% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1854-S is extremely rare with only three known survivors.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $3.6K to $31K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 8.36 grams, 21.65 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8258.
-The Liberty Head Half Eagle was produced for nearly 70 years, making it one of the longest-running U.S. Charlotte (C) and Dahlonega (D) issues are specialist pursuits.
-The 1854-S is extremely rare.
-The series spans the Gold Rush, Civil War, and the era of the great Western gold strikes.

 External References